 - There were two ancient Egyptian rulers who had each claimed the title of Scorpion King.
-One was named Osiris Scorpion; this troper forgets who the other one was.
+One was named Osiris Scorpion.

-- Applies to the prologue.
-Anubis is not an evil god, not by a long shot.
-The closest thing late Egyptian mythology had to an evil god would probably be Seth, the villain of the Osirian cult and formerly a benign god in his own right; before Set there was Apep, the Immortal Serpent who would battle Ra every night for all eternity, explaining the shift between day and night.
+- Anubis is not an evil god, not by a long shot.
+The closest thing late Egyptian mythology had to an evil god was Anubis' father, Set, the villain of the Osirian cult and formerly a benign god in his own right; before Set there was Apep, the Immortal Serpent who would battle Ra every night for all eternity, explaining the shift between day and night.
 Then again, Rule of Cool is in full effect, and Anubis is certainly one of the cooler gods: he essentially was a dying man's best friend, keeping carrion beasts away from your corpse, was present at the Opening of the Mouth ceremony marking a dead soul's entrance into the afterlife, and admitted the worthy into paradise.
-All around a pretty swell guy, and doesn't fall under Evil Is Cool by any stretch of the imagination.
+All around a pretty swell guy.
 Oh well, everybody hates Anubis.

 - In the prologue, Scorpion King offers his soul to Anubis in exchange for his life and the power for revenge on his enemies.
 The idea of selling a soul to an evil power (which Anubis isn't) is a purely folk Christian concept (it's not even Christian proper as Satan does not rule the damned).
 To make it more ridiculous, the offer itself had no sense as all deceased were destined to meet Anubis.
 You had to cross the desert after death first, to reach Anubis and have your soul deemed worthy.
 Not all made it through the trip, since there was dangers to be met on the way.

 - Scary Black Man: Lock-nah, who is also the first named villain to die after Spivey, Jacques and Red.
 Averted with Izzy.

 - Schmuck Bait: Meela Nais tricks a trio of mercenaries into entering Imhotep's train compartment.
 Imhotep scares them For the Evulz, and when they beg to be let out Meela tells them to open the chest that's in the compartment... as in the same cursed chest from the first film that had the Book of the Dead in it (which they were hired to retrieve; the chest is empty, but the message on it still applied and one of then read that message), since just like with the Americans and the Egyptologist in that movie, that will let Imhotep steal their body parts and restore his own form as per divine law.

 - Shot in the Ass: Izzy complains that his last adventure with Rick ended with him getting shot in the arse, for which he hilariously proclaims to be in mourning for.